Oregon Mortgage Expert Reveals Why Owning Your Dream Vacation Home May be Closer than You Think

-Eugene and Springfield, Oregon based Mortgage Broker James Paz reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
+Portland, Oregon based Mortgage Broker David Ovist reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
 The site is designed to give the self-employed and other Oregon residents all the facts so they can make an educated decision when obtaining a mortgage.

-Springfield, OR -- (ReleaseWire) -- 02/05/2009 -- Second homes aren't just for the rich and famous anymore.
+Portland, OR -- (ReleaseWire) -- 05/19/2009 -- Second homes aren't just for the rich and famous anymore.
 More and more middle-class Oregon residents are finding that buying their dream vacation homes is easier than they thought.

-"This is one of the best times in the last five years to go ahead and invest in a second home," says James Paz, a Springfield, Oregon based mortgage consultant.
+"This is one of the best times in the last five years to go ahead and invest in a second home," says David Ovist, a Portland, Oregon based mortgage consultant.
 "They're becoming much more attainable now, thanks to low interest rates and a variety of other factors than benefit buyers."

-In fact, James Paz is seeing this trend first hand in his own business and now works with investors who are looking to earn rental income, as well as those who simply want a gathering place for family vacations or weekend getaways, practically every day.
+In fact, David Ovist is seeing this trend first hand in his own business and now works with investors who are looking to earn rental income, as well as those who simply want a gathering place for family vacations or weekend getaways, practically every day.

 If you've been thinking about investing in a second home, here are some things to remember: